kannanpnp/risk2safe-ra-studio/README.md

 ---

 *Developed for HSE professionals in the oil & gas industry.
-Aligned with EI 3580 (Jan 2025) and ADNOC risk management standards.*
+Aligned with EI 3580 (Jan 2025).*